mikeytusa/MicroSite/README.md

 A tiny static website framework.

 MicroSite is a very small framework for building static websites.
-It does not depend on any particulr UI or backend framework and doesn't require a database.
+It does not depend on any particular UI or backend framework and doesn't require a database.

 Adding in frameworks such as Twitter Bootstrap takes only seconds.